Approximation Algorithms for Optimal Decision Trees and Adaptive TSP Problems: Introduction

 \item \emph{Optimal Decision Trees.} Given a set of $m$ diseases, there are $n$ binary tests that can be used to disambiguate between these diseases.
 If the cost of performing test $t \in [n]$ is $c_t$, and we are given the likelihoods $\{p_j\}_{j \in [m]}$ that a typical patient has the disease $j$, what (adaptive) strategy should the doctor use for the tests to minimize the expected cost to identify the disease? \end{itemize}

-It can be shown that the \dtp is a special case of the former problem (a formal reduction is given in Section~\ref{sec:split-tree}.)
-In both these problems we want to devise adaptive strategies, which take into account the revealed information in the queries so far (e.g., cities already visited, or tests already done) to determine the future course of action---i.e., our output must be a decision tree.
-In contrast, a non-adaptive strategy corresponds to a decision list.
-While some problems have the property that the best adaptive and non-adaptive strategies have similar performances, both the above problems have a large \emph{adaptivity gap}~\cite{dgv04} (the worst ratio between the performance of the optimal non-adaptive and optimal adaptive strategies).
-Hence it is essential that we seek good \emph{adaptive} strategies.
+It can be shown that the \dtp is a special case of the adaptive TSP problem: a formal reduction is given in Section~\ref{sec:odt}.
+In both these problems we want to devise adaptive strategies, which take into account the revealed information in the queries so far (e.g., locations already visited, or tests already done) to determine the future course of action.
+Such an {\em adaptive solution} corresponds naturally to a decision tree, where nodes encode the current ``state'' of the solution and branches represent observed random outcomes: see Definition~\ref{def:dt} for a formal definition.
+A simpler class of solutions, that have been useful in some other adaptive optimization problems, eg.~\cite{DGV08,GuhaM09,BGLMNR12}, are {\em non-adaptive solutions}, which are specified by just an ordered list of actions.
+However there are instances for both the above problems where the optimal adaptive solution costs much less than the optimal non-adaptive solution.
+Hence it is essential that we find good adaptive solutions.

-The \emph{\dtp} has long been studied (its NP-hardness was shown by Hyafil and Rivest in 1976~\cite{rivest-hyafil}, and many references and applications can be found in~\cite{nowak-2009}).
-On the algorithms side, $O(\log m)$-approximation algorithms have been given for the special cases where the likelihoods $\{p_j\}$ are all equal, or where the test costs $\{c_t\}$ are all equal~\cite{garey-graham,loveland,kmb,dasgupta,ah,cpram,nowak-2009,gb09}.
-But the problem has remained open for the case when both the probabilities and the costs are arbitrary---the previous results only imply $O\left(\log \frac1{p_{\min}}\right)$ and $O\left(\log (m\,\frac{c_{max}}{c_{min}})\right)$ approximation algorithms for the general case.
-An $O(\log m)$-approximation for general costs and probabilities would be the best possible unless $NP \subseteq DTIME[n^{O(\log \log n)}]$~\cite{cpram}; and while the existence of such an algorithm has been posed as an open question, it has not been answered prior to this work.
+The \emph{\dtp} has long been studied, its NP-hardness was shown by Hyafil and Rivest in 1976~\cite{rivest-hyafil} and many references and applications can be found in~\cite{N11}.
+There have been a large number of papers providing algorithms for this problem~\cite{garey-graham,loveland,kmb,dasgupta,AH12,CPRAM11,N11,gb09}.
+The best results yield approximation ratios of $O\left(\log \frac1{p_{\min}}\right)$ and $O\left(\log (m\,\frac{c_{max}}{c_{min}})\right)$, where $p_{min}$ is the minimum non-zero probability and $c_{max}$ (resp. $c_{min}$) is the maximum (resp. minimum) cost.
+In the special cases when the likelihoods $\{p_j\}$ or the costs $\{c_t\}$ are all polynomially bounded in $m$, these imply an $O(\log m)$-approximation algorithm.
+However, there are instances (when probabilities and costs are exponential) demonstrating an $\Omega(m)$ approximation guarantee for all previous algorithms.
+On the hardness side, an $\Omega(\log m)$ hardness of approximation (assuming $P\ne NP$) is known for the \dtp~\cite{CPRAM11}.
+While the existence of an $O(\log m)$-approximation algorithm for the general \dtp has been posed as an open question, it has not been answered prior to this work.